lalrow/The-AI-Engineer-Challenge/REPORT.md

 | Answer Relevancy | 0.78 | 0.89 | +0.11 |
 | Context Recall | 0.88 | 0.88 | 0 |
 | Context Precision | 1.00 | 1.00 | 0 |

+📁 *Data Source:*
+- **Baseline:** `./tests/evals/baseline_ragas_results_semantic_20251018_061921.json`
+- **Advanced (Reranker):** `./tests/evals/baseline_ragas_results_rerank_20251018_231012.json`

+### 🧠 Observed Improvement in Answer Relevancy

+Answer Relevancy improved most for conceptual and explanatory questions that depend on richer retrieved context.
+For instance, the reranker helped surface chunks containing curriculum examples like *“apples, cucumbers, almonds”* and explanatory phrases such as *“one out of every three bites of food we eat.”*

+This raised relevancy from **0.70 → 0.90** in *“Why is pollination important for humans?”* and from **0.00 → 0.84** in *“What would happen without pollinators?”*

+The improvement demonstrates that reranking didn’t increase recall or precision — it **prioritized the most pedagogically complete chunks**, yielding more contextually aligned and curriculum-faithful answers.

 ### Future Enhancements
 - Track 20 diagnostic sessions per student (Oct 20 → Demo Day).